Michael Kawalya-Kagwa

-Michael Hamilton Kawalya-Kaggwa was the Katikiro (chief minister) of the Ugandan Kingdom of Buganda from 1945 to 1950.
-He died on 9 September 1971 leaving behind a large family including a widow, Mrs. Olive Amelia Kawalya Kaggwa (of Ghanaian decent) and her two sons.
+Michael Hamilton Kawalya-Kaggwa was an influential politician who served as the Katikiro (chief minister) of the Kingdom of Buganda from 1945 to 1950.
+He died on 9 September 1971 leaving behind a large family including a widow, Mrs. Olive Amelia Kawalya-Kaggwa (of Ghanaian decent) and her two sons.
 Kawalya Kaggwa's father, Apollo Kaggwa, was an influential Katikiro and regent.
+He was a significant figure in Uganda's moving forward in modernization and acquiring independence in 1962.